khanhthpse185070-jpg/AWS-FCJ/content/7-Feedback/_index.md

 ### Overall Evaluation

 **1. Working Environment**
-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.
+The environment at FCJ (AWS) is extremely dynamic and tech-centric.
+The workspace encourages **Open Communication**, making it easy for me to exchange ideas with other teams.
+Although the work pressure to meet project milestones was high, the enthusiastic support from seniors created a positive and highly constructive atmosphere.

 **2. Support from Mentor / Team Admin**
-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.
+Mentors did not just provide answers when I encountered bugs; they guided me on how to **"Deep Dive"** to find the root cause myself.
+This significantly improved my problem-solving skills.
+The Team Admins were very helpful with resources (AWS credits) and administrative procedures, allowing me to focus entirely on developing the jewelry project.

 **3. Relevance of Work to Academic Major**
-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.
+The internship work was closely aligned with the Cloud Computing and Web Development foundations I learned at university.
+Being able to directly build a complete Jewelry E-commerce platform—from database design to deployment on AWS—helped me systematize my theoretical knowledge and fill gaps in my practical skills.

 **4. Learning & Skill Development Opportunities**
-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+This was the period where I learned the most about the **Software Development Life Cycle (SDLC)** and **System Architecture**.
+Beyond hard skills (AWS services, coding), I also practiced discipline in reporting progress and honed my communication skills when presenting technical solutions to the group.

 **5. Company Culture & Team Spirit**
-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.
+he culture of **"Ownership"** is very distinct here.
+Even as an intern, my opinions on sales features or website UI were listened to and respected.
+When the jewelry project faced technical issues near the deadline, the entire team stayed back to support debugging regardless of their position, creating a strong sense of unity.

 **6. Internship Policies / Benefits**
-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.
+The company provided excellent support regarding **sandbox environments**, allowing me to experiment freely without worrying about incurring extra costs.
+The weekly internal training workshops **(Tech Talks)** were an invaluable benefit for a fresh graduate like me.

 ---

 ### Additional Questions
 - What did you find **most satisfying** during your internship?

+    * The feeling of doing "real work."
+I was directly involved in critical modules of the E-commerce project rather than just doing support or administrative tasks.

 - What do you think the company **should improve** for future interns?

+    * I think the company could organize more cross-team "Code Review" sessions.
+This would allow interns to learn from different coding mindsets and system architectures in other projects, rather than being limited to their own scope.

 - If recommending to a friend, would you **suggest they intern here**?
 Why or why not?

+    * Definitely Yes.
+This is an ideal environment to forge discipline and standard technical thinking right from the start.
+The pressure here helps interns mature much faster compared to the general standard.

 ---

 ### Suggestions & Expectations
 - Do you have any suggestions to improve the internship experience?
+    * It would be helpful to have a clear Guideline/SOP regarding reporting styles and formats right from the Onboarding week.
+This would help interns avoid basic formatting errors and streamline the workflow earlier.

 - Would you like to continue this program in the future?
-- Any other comments (free sharing):
+    * I strongly desire the opportunity to continue accompanying the company as a Fresher or Collaborator to develop advanced features (such as AI/Recommendation Systems) for this jewelry platform.

+- Any other comments (free sharing): I would like to thank the Mentors and the FCJ team for their patience in guiding me over the past 3 months.
+The straightforward feedback regarding my work ethic and discipline has helped me realize my weaknesses and make positive changes.